Text version of this lessonExpand

 Put Shopify privacy settings, cookie banner, third-party pixels, email consent, customer rights requests, and vendor scripts into one governance checklist.
-This lesson stands alone, and it also acts as a risk-governance handoff between profit, product data, ads, privacy, payments, and support.
+This lesson stands alone, and it also turns consent boundaries between profit, product data, ads, privacy, payments, and support into copyable lesson notes.

 Lesson output: privacy, cookie, and consent checklist